saleor/storefront/README.md

 ## Quickstart

 > [!IMPORTANT]
-> Supercharge your development with Saleor CLI and free developer account at [Saleor Cloud](https://cloud.saleor.io/).
+> Supercharge your development with Saleor CLI and a free developer account at [Saleor Cloud](https://cloud.saleor.io/).

 To download and install Saleor CLI, run the following command: